dokastho/reszoom.io/README.md

 - [ ] ordering and reordering of entries
 - [ ] edit button to load form entry
 - [ ] update entry rest api
+- [ ] cache entries so that if you delete the last entry but want to undo before saving

 down the road...
 - [ ] tags for entries